Feenin'

 "Feenin'" is a song by American R&B group Jodeci, recorded for their second album, Diary of a Mad Band (1993).
-It was released as the second single from the album in March 1994.
+It was released as the second single from the album in March 1994, by Uptown and MCA Records.
+It was both written and produced by DeVante Swing, and peaked at number 25 on the US Billboard Hot 100 and number 18 on the UK Singles Chart.

+Critical reception

+Andy Beevers from Music Week gave the song a score of four out of five, naming it a "mellow track".
+James Hamilton from the Record Mirror Dance Update called it a "strangely spelt whining slow US urban lurcher" in his weekly dance column.

 Music video

-The music video for "Feenin'", filmed in a mental asylum, was directed by Hype Williams and featured cameo appearances by Williams himself, Snoop Doggy Dogg and Treach from Naughty by Nature.
+The accompanying music video for "Feenin'", filmed in a mental asylum, was directed by American director Hype Williams and featured cameo appearances by Williams himself, Snoop Doggy Dogg and Treach from Naughty by Nature.